KurtDeGreeff/SummitRTS/README.md

 * Software developers can use SummitRTS to test their software, whether it be the installation of their software, upgrade of their software, or utilization of their software in multiple environments.

 * Testers can use SummitRTS to help them automate and test in a clean repeatable environment.
-Device can be used to mimick Key strokes and Mouse clicks, so its very powerful.
+SummitRTS can be used to mimick Key strokes and Mouse clicks, so it's very powerful.

 * Security would be able to test their offensive and defensive techniques in a clean/repeatable environment.